 There were thoroughly deserved victories for Russell Knox and Kevin Na in Ireland and West Virginia respectively last week.
 Knox has undoubtedly placed himself right in the shop window for European Ryder Cup Captain Thomas Bjorn and the Scot, who has a WGC title on his CV, will be wanting to put right the very near miss he had to selection back in 2016.
 Kevin Na’s victory was only his second PGA Tour triumph in 334 Tour appearances, coming almost 7 years after his maiden victory in 2011.
 Put yourself in position enough times and things eventually go your way.
 Knox and Na were 28/1 and 50/1 winners respectively – well done if you landed a victory last week.
 We managed a partial 28/1 each-way return on Joaquin Niemann who is now guaranteed full PGA Tour privileges for next season in what was otherwise a frustrating week.

-The John Deere Classic is the traditional stateside Open Championship warm-up and always presents an interesting challenge for keen golf punters.
+Our John Deere Classic tips are the traditional stateside Open Championship warm-up and always presents an interesting challenge for keen golf punters.
 Never the strongest field-wise, the event is still worth a full 500 FedEx Cup points to the winner and comes with the standard 2-year PGA Tour exemption so it’s a prize well worth taking.
 Played at the extremely low-scoring TPC Deere Run in Silvis, Illinois, the real skill is to work through which players have the motivation and skill-sets required to produce a birdie barrage around the accommodating D.A.Weibring Par 71 design.
 With the final PGA Tour Open Championship spot available this week to the leading non-qualified player who finishes in the top 5 or ties, competition should be fierce in a tournament that always provokes keen interest for those brought up in America’s Mid-West.

 Over on the European Tour, Paul Williams previews the Scottish Open – you can read his thoughts on that event here.

-John Deere Classic – Featured Bookmaker:
+John Deere Classic Tips – Featured Bookmaker:

 Paddy Power are attacking this week’s John Deere Classic and Scottish Open and are offering a massive 8 places each-way at 1/5 odds on BOTH events.
 If you haven’t already got a Paddy Power account then new customers can access a £/€20 risk-free bet which is refunded in CASH if it loses.
 18+, T&Cs apply: Promo code YSKA01 required – use this qualifying link to claim.